fidodogtraining/fidodogtraining.github.io/_autopages/about.md

 and leash reactive dog classes!

-Jane [also specializes in treating separation anxiety](../separation-anxiety/) and is a Certified Separation Anxiety Training (CSAT).
-She lives in Ann Arbor with a goofy, deaf cattle dog named Indy, a sweet and sensitive pit bull mix named Nina, a short, elderly, blonde mix-breed girl named Cdog.
+Jane [also specializes in treating separation anxiety](../separation-anxiety/) and is a Certified Separation Anxiety Trainer (CSAT).
+She lives in Ann Arbor with a goofy, deaf cattle dog named Indy and a sweet and sensitive pit bull mix named Nina.

 </section>
 <section class="region">